ayushsoni1010/inklink/README.md

 - **Creative UI**: Enjoy an innovative and intuitive user interface.

 ## Getting Started 🚀

-To get started with inkLink, follow the installation and usage instructions in the project's documentation.
+To get started with inklink, follow the installation and usage instructions in the project's documentation.

 1. Clone the repository to your local machine:

 ```
 git clone https://github.com/ayushsoni1010/inklink.git
 ```

 2. Install the required dependencies:

 ```
 cd inklink
 npm install